 2 tbsp agave syrup (omit if doing Whole30)

 2-3 tbsp avocado oil

 salt and pepper

 cauliflower rice – Click here for my favourite version

 - To a high power blender, add ancho peppers, guajillo peppers, chipotle pepper, cinnamon, smoked paprika, apple cider vinegar, garlic & beef stock.
 Blend on high speed until completely smooth.

 - Pat beef dry with kitchen towel & season all sides with salt.
 Preheat a cast-iron skillet to med-high heat, add 2 tbsp avocado oil and brown the beef in batches.
 Transfer browned meat to slow cooker.

 - Set a fine-mesh sieve over the crockpot and pour the chili-stock mixture through.
 Use a silicon spatula to work the sauce through the sieve – discard any of the pulp.
-Toss the beef to coat in the sauce, cover the crockpot with the lid & cook on high for 5 hours or until meat is falling of the bone.
+Toss the beef to coat in the sauce, add the thyme, cover the crockpot with the lid & cook on high for 5 hours or until meat is falling of the bone.